- Opening

 We do not use the word “cure.”
 What clinical evidence demonstrates is that many patients achieve clinical remission — where blood sugar stabilizes to the point where medication can be significantly reduced or paused under physician supervision.
 The degree of improvement depends on your disease duration, remaining β-cell function, severity of insulin resistance, existing complications, and overall metabolic health.

 Autologous ADMSC therapy has an excellent safety profile.
 Because we use your own cells, there is no immune rejection risk.
-A comprehensive 15-year meta-analysis published in Stem Cell Research & Therapy (2021) found no increased cancer risk associated with MSC therapy.
+A comprehensive 15-year meta-analysis published in Stem Cell Research & Therapy (2021) found no serious adverse events such as death and infection associated with MSC therapy.
 Japan’s regulatory framework adds an additional layer of safety assurance unmatched globally.

 I am worried about complications like blindness or amputation.
-Can this help?
+Can stem cell therapy help?

 Yes.
 One of the most significant benefits of ADMSC therapy is angiogenesis — the formation of new blood vessels.
 By restoring microcirculation to the eyes, kidneys, nerves, and extremities, stem cell therapy directly opposes the vascular deterioration that leads to these devastating complications.
 This is something no oral medication can do.